epicchainlabs/EpicChain.Cryptography.BLS12_381.Native/README.md

     }
     ```

-#### Other Languages
+#### Integration with Other Languages

-For projects in other languages (e.g., Python, JavaScript), use appropriate Foreign Function Interfaces (FFI) or bindings to integrate the native library.
+For projects in other programming languages such as Python or JavaScript, you will need to use Foreign Function Interfaces (FFI) or bindings.
+This approach allows you to call the native library functions from these languages.
+Please consult the documentation specific to the FFI or binding methods applicable to your language of choice.

-## Usage
+## Usage Examples

 ### Example: Generating and Verifying BLS Signatures

 #### Generating a BLS Signature

+Here's a simple Rust example demonstrating how to generate a BLS signature:

 ```rust
 extern crate epicchain_cryptography_bls12_381_native;